 - Try to ALWAYS have alcohol WITH food.

 - Mix ½ teaspoon of Himalayan pink salt, the juice of one lemon, ½ – 1 teaspoon honey and a good large glass of water together – it can be mineral water or coconut water.
 Drink this around ½ to 1 hour before bed.
 Alcohol has a diuretic effect meaning it makes you produce more urine than necessary so alcohol dehydrates yoU.

 - Take a magnesium supplement of at least 200mg, more if you are used to taking more.

 - Eat a spoon of macadamia nut butter

-- Alcohol is an anaesthetic and will make you tired, but wake you up in the middle of the night or very early in the morning usually with ‘droogies’ or extreme thirst from its dehydrating diuretic effect.
-Take a 3mg melatonin tablet with a large glass of water as alcohol reduces melatonin secretion – it will help you sleep through, is totally natural and also reduces alcohol-induced oxidative stress (available from me privately)
+- Alcohol is an anaesthetic and will make you tired.
+However it will also wake you up in the middle of the night or very early in the morning.
+Usually you will awaken with ‘droogies’ or extreme thirst from its dehydrating diuretic effect.
+Take a 3mg melatonin tablet with a large glass of water as alcohol reduces melatonin secretion – it will help you sleep through, is totally natural and also reduces alcohol-induced oxidative stress.

 THE MORNING AFTER THE NIGHT BEFORE

 - If you are not feeling wonderful – which you should if you have not overdone it and if you’ve followed the suggestions above, then try these added recommendations:

 - Make up another batch of lemon, Himalayan salt, water ec. that you would have had last night.

 - Have eggs for brekkie.